SAP Components To Meet

 Per Federal regulations, students are expected to complete their program/degrees within an allotted time frame.
 The Maximum Unit Limit is set for a student to complete their program/degree within a percentage of the published unit requirements.
 Maximum Unit Limits are based on one program/degree per career.
 Multiple programs/degrees in the same career will need to go through the SAP appeal process.

-- Undergraduate - Undergraduate students are limited to 150% of the published required units attempted for their major.
-Once students get close to the maximum units allowed, they will be placed on warning.
+Students are limited to 150% of the published required units attempted for their program.
+Once students get to the maximum units allowed, they will be placed on warning for one term to complete their program.
 Student are expected to complete all their majors and minor within the allotted time frames.
 Completing a second major or minor is not a sufficient reason to not complete a program within the allotted time frame.
-Students that change majors may find themselves reaching their unit and time limit maximums.
-Students in this situation will need to submit an appeal and their case will be reviewed on a individual basis.
+Students that change majors, or pursue a second program, may find themselves reaching their unit and time limit maximums.
+Students in this situation will need to submit an appeal and their case will be reviewed on an individual basis for continued funding consideration.

 - Students with an academic history showing patterns of enrollment inability or unwillingness to progress, such as several Satisfactory Academic Progress appeals, withdrawals, repeats, incompletes, or enrollment inconsistent with the student's educational objective, may be regarded as ineligible for future financial aid.
 Units for which the student withdrew (official or unofficial) are subject to all the provisions of this policy.

-- Transfer units that are accepted towards the students educational program will count as both attempted and earned units when calculating GPA, Pace of Progression, and Maximum Unit Limit for SAP.
+- Transfer units that are accepted towards the students educational program will count as both attempted and earned units when calculating GPA and Maximum Unit Limit for SAP.

 - Academic progress can be reevaluated at any time throughout the year, as identified by a member of the Financial Aid office.